Strong Secrecy from Channel Resolvability: Supporting Lemmas

 \begin{lemma}[Data-processing inequality for variational distance] Let $\rvX_1$ and $\rvX_2$ be random variables defined on the same alphabet $\calX$.
-Let $W_{\rvZ|\rvX}$ be transition probabilities from $\calX$ to $\calZ$ and define the random variables $\rvZ_1$ and $\rvZ_2$ such that
+Let $W_{\rvZ|\rvX}$ be the transition probability from $\calX$ to $\calZ$ and define the random variables $\rvZ_1$ and $\rvZ_2$ such that